doselect/docs.doselect.com/source/index.html.md

 # Metadata
 All top-level API resources have support for bulk fetches via "list" API methods.
-These will have a meta key in the response json
+These will have a meta key in the response json.

->
+The actual resource data will be associated with the key `objects` in the response dictionary.

 ```json
 {
     "meta": {